 I aim to help you gain a perspective about whatever is concerning you.
 Together we identify what may be preventing you reach your potential.

 I am trained to look beyond presenting problems to possible underlying causes.
 This is to help you understand and accept yourself; to change your behaviour to something better for you, and to help you move towards becoming the kind of person you want to be (words inspired by therapist Stephen Palmer, 2005)

 I am experienced in working both short and long term.
 I offer an initial consultation in which you can decide whether we are right for one another; and then, if you do, usually up to six sessions.
 It is up to you if you wish to continue after this period, or at any time.

 Training, qualifications & experience

-I have worked for 13 years as an integrative therapist, with an MSc/Clin Dip in psychotherapy and counselling from the Metanoia Institute in London; and am registered/accredited with the United Kingdom Council for Psychotherapy (UKCP) and the British Association for Counselling and Psychotherapy (BACP).
+I have worked since 2005 as an integrative therapist, with an MSc/Clin Dip in psychotherapy and counselling from the Metanoia Institute in London; and am registered/accredited with the United Kingdom Council for Psychotherapy (UKCP) and the British Association for Counselling and Psychotherapy (BACP).
 Formerly, I completed training in psychotherapy and counselling at London's Regent's College.
 I have also worked as a writer and editor.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.